IkshitaMishra/ExploreHub/README.md

 # ExploreHub
-Responsive web application for place search using JQuery, Ajax, JSON and Bootstrap 4.
-It uses NodeJS - Express web application framework.
+A web application for place search using Ajax, Google Map APIs, JSON and Responsive Design.
+It uses NodeJS - Express web application framework , JQuery for client-side scripting and Bootstrap 4 for responsive design.

+One can explore Restaurants, Airports, Salon, Clubs, School etc. through this website.

 Objectives: